-UCEAP requires that applicants have taken two sequential courses of Single-Variable Calculus with a minimum passing grade according to their UC campus of enrollment.
-The titles for equivalent courses at UC campuses are: • UC Berkeley: Math 1AB, Math 10AB, or Math 16AB • UC Davis: Math 16B, 17B, or 21B • UC Irvine: Math 2AB or Math5AB • UC Los Angeles: Math 3AB, Math 31AB, or Life Sciences 30AB • UC Santa Barbara: Math 2AB or Math 3AB or Math 34AB • UC San Diego: Math 10AB • All other UC campuses: Titles for equivalent courses vary.
+UCEAP requires that applicants have taken two sequential courses of Single-Variable Calculus with a minimum grade according to their UC campus of enrollment.
+The titles for equivalent courses at UC campuses are: • UC Berkeley (C-): Math 1AB, Math 10AB, or Math 16AB • UC Davis (C): Math 16B, 17B, or 21B • UC Irvine (C): Math 2AB or Math5AB • UC Los Angeles (C-): Math 3AB, Math 31AB, or Life Sciences 30AB • UC Merced (C-): Math 012 or Math 022 • UC Santa Barbara (C): Math 2AB or Math 3AB or Math 34AB • UC Santa Cruz (C): Mathematics 11AB or 19AB or 20AB or Applied Mathematics and Statistics 15AB • UC San Diego (C): Math 10AB • All other UC campuses (C or varies): Titles for equivalent courses vary.

 All applicants must also have:

 - Serious academic goals and a clear plan for integrating EAP studies into the student's UC degree program.

 - Social, interpersonal, and cross-cultural sensitivity; maturity; willingness to adapt successfully to different living and academic environments; appropriate behavior in a variety of situations.